 ESG & Engagement

 Integration of ESG considerations into our investment processes requires active ownership.
 Active ownership means engaging directly with company management with the intent of understanding, influencing, or exchanging perspectives on ESG issues.
 Our pursuit of managing risk effectively is naturally aligned with active ownership, as we seek to identify companies with strong corporate governance and to avoid the adverse effects associated with poor environmental and social practices.
+Through engagement we seek to understand these practices and, when appropriate, influence behavior in pursuit of sustainable outcomes.
 Active ownership is promoted by our Investment Stewardship Council (ISC), which provides governance over all forms of ESG engagement.
 Our engagement activities related to ESG are further defined by our Engagement Policy, our Guidelines for Corporate Governance, and a portion of our Proxy Voting Procedures pertaining to environmental, social and governance issues.
 In addition, we actively seek opportunities to participate in collaborative engagement activities with other asset owners.